 Appointed as Head of the University of Surrey's new Vet School in 2013, he leads the development and delivery of a 21st century curriculum focussed on graduate confidence and competence, and on innovation in animal health.
 His current research work focusses on the role of the horse's gut bacteria in intestinal health and disease.

 University roles and responsibilities

-- Head of the School of Veterinary Medicine
+- Professor of Veterinary Medicine

 - Member of the Executive Board of the Faculty of Health and Medical Sciences